End-to-End Training for Autoregressive Video Diffusion via Self-Resampling: Experiments

 \section{Experiments}

-\textbf{Model.} We build our method upon \texttt{WAN2.1-1.3B}~\cite{wan2025wan} architecture and load its pre-trained weights to speed up convergence.
-The original model uses bidirectional attention and generates $5\,\mathrm{s}$ videos~(81~frames) in $480 \times 832$ resolution.
-We modify timestep conditioning to support per-frame noise levels, and implement the sparse causal attention in~\cref{fig:method}~(c) with \texttt{torch.flex\_attention()}, incurring no additional parameters.
+\textbf{Model.} We build our method upon \texttt{Wan2.1-1.3B}~\cite{wan2025wan} architecture.
+We modify timestep conditioning to support per-frame noise levels, and implement the sparse causal attention in~\cref{fig:method}~(c) with \texttt{flex\_attention()} in PyTorch, incurring no additional parameters.
 Following~\cite{huang2025self,yang2025longlive,cui2025self}, we use a chunk size of 3 latent frames as the autoregressive unit.

-\textbf{Training.} After switching to causal attention, the model was trained on $5\,\mathrm{s}$ videos with the teacher forcing objective for 10K steps to warm up, then transition to \method and trained sequentially on $5\,\mathrm{s}$ and $15\,\mathrm{s}$~(249 frames) videos, for 15K and 5K steps respectively.
-We then fine-tune with sparse history routing enabled for 1.5K iterations on $15\,\mathrm{s}$ videos.
-The training batch size is $64$ and the learning rate for the AdamW optimizer is $5e-5$.
+\textbf{Training.} After switching to causal attention, the model was trained on $5\,\mathrm{s}$ videos with the teacher forcing objective for 10K steps to warm up, then transitioned to \method and trained sequentially on $5\,\mathrm{s}$ and $15\,\mathrm{s}$~(249 frames) videos, for 15K and 5K steps respectively.
+We then fine-tuned with sparse history routing enabled for 1.5K iterations on $15\,\mathrm{s}$ videos.
+The training batch size is $64$ and the learning rate for the AdamW optimizer is $5\times10^{-5}$.
 We set the timestep shifting factor $s=0.6$ (\cref{sec:resampling}), and $k=5$ in top-$k$ history routing~(\cref{sec:history}).
 For efficiency, we use a 1-step Euler solver for history resampling (\cref{eq:resampling}).

-\textbf{Inference.} We use consistent inference settings to generate all video frames.
+\textbf{Inference.} We use the same inference settings for all generated frames.
 We use an Euler sampler with 32 steps and a timestep shifting factor of $5.0$.
 The classifier-free guidance scale is $5.0$ for all frames.